space-wizards/docs/src/en/general-development/setup/git-for-the-ss14-developer.md

 All this does is add a new remote named `upstream` that points to the original `space-wizards/space-station-14` repository.
 Now we can receive updates from the main repository whenever we want! (see below on how to do that).

 The convention is to call the remote pointing to the original repository `upstream` but you can technically call it whatever you like.
-I'll be referring to it as 'the upstream', though, and it's terminology Git guides use as well.
+From here on out we'll be referring to it as 'the upstream', as it's terminology Git guides often use as well.

 ## 4. Branching & Commits

-Branches and commits are two of the most important concepts in Git, and most of the work you do will revolve around them.
+Branches and commits are two of the most important concepts in Git, and the majority of the work you do will revolve around them.

 ### 4.1 Whats a commit?

 Like I mentioned before, **commits** are just packaged up changes to the code.
-As the developer, you choose which changes go into a commit and when to commit those changes. **Committing** refers to creating a commit, and it essentially makes a save point that you can go back to at any time.
+As the developer, you choose which changes go into a commit and when to commit those changes. **Committing** refers to creating a commit, and the core idea behind it is that it makes a save point that you can go back to at any time.

 Commits have an author, timestamp, a message, and some code changes attached to them.
 They also have a really long 'commit hash', a unique identifier used to refer to different commits.

-Commits are how history is built up--you can actually view the history of every single commit made to the SS14 repository from the beginning, which is pretty cool:
+Commits are how history is built up--you can actually view the history of every single commit made to the SS14 repository from the beginning, which can give you an intersting timeline into the game:

 ![](https://i.imgur.com/HQDdw6h.png)